 - Savings account.
 It generally evokes interest from users unsatisfied with the basic savings and investment functions that the average bank presents and are striving for more.
 In this case, the higher interest rate is the perk that makes an appeal and drives users’ loyalty.

 - Business account.
 You’re to inform the bank about your business address, company’s registration number, approximate annual turnover, and contact details, and you’re ready to apply for the UK business bank account.
-Besides, the mention of foreign shareholders is another obligatory requirement for UK applicants.
+Besides, mentioning foreign shareholders is another obligatory requirement for UK applicants.
 What will the business account bring for you?
 An appointed bank representative to address your questions, low monthly maintenance fees (£5-£10 on average), free trial account test, online/mobile accounting, overdrafts, and many other functions (depending on the bank chosen).

 - Offshore account.
-If your first association is ‘something illegal’, it’s time to challenge the meaning of this concept.
-The offshore account is targeted at serving the needs of expats living or working overseas, and its core gist is convenient finance management in different currencies, which gains more power in case of attractive tax conditions.
+If your first association is ‘something illegal,’ it’s time to challenge the meaning of this concept.
+The offshore account is targeted at serving the needs of ex-pats living or working overseas, and its core gist is convenient finance management in different currencies, which gains more power in case of attractive tax conditions.

 - Non-resident account.
-It’s based on the same principle of operation, but the reverse target audience—international users lured by the UK banking proposals.
+It’s based on the same principle of operation but the reverse target audience—international users lured by the UK banking proposals.
 The ones for whom the address verification is the deal can benefit from this option.

 Criteria to Choose and Start Your Own Bank in the UK

 - Variety of services.
 This determines the actual product value of the bank and its business strategy.
-For instance, if the newly-fledgling bank offers too many functions from its birth, it should stir your suspicion whether they’re all delivered at the best quality and the processes go smoothly.
+For instance, if the newly-fledgling bank offers too many functions from its birth, it should stir your suspicion about whether they’re all delivered at the best quality and whether the processes go smoothly.
 Be critical and find the middle ground!